- How Are You Different From Other Dietitians?

 Q: How Are You Different From Other Dietitians?

 While I received the customary 4-year dietitian training, I have taken additional training to learn integrative and functional nutrition.
 In a nutshell, I try to get to the underlying root cause of a person's illness, condition, or problem rather than just batting at symptoms.
-Watch this short, informative video to get a broader picture of what integrative and functional medicine dietitians do.

 Q: What Types of Appointments Do You Offer?